LordDemonos/Quarm.Guide/README.md

 Named creatures may appear during your crawl through the dungeon.
 These creatures share loot with the main boss, and any loot exclusive to them is considered legacy loot.
 This will not affect your ability to loot those items outside of the event, and those flags will be cleared following the event.

-We recommend to be at least level 13 to truly begin your expedition.
+We recommend being at least level 13 to truly begin your expedition.

 Lastly, the event reward requires a significant amount of faction to obtain.
 You need at least 1900 faction, and each blood will grant 50 faction.
 Each NPC faction hit will grant 1 faction.

-We strongly encourage those whom wish to help the lower players to do so, but CSRs will action higher level players actively monopolizing the zone.
+We strongly encourage those who wish to help the lower players to do so, but CSRs will act against higher level players actively monopolizing the zone.
 Keep your interactions to taunts, buffs, and heals to snag crucial faction hits.
 Druzzil will be watching.

 There are no level restrictions on the event outside of the zone.
 So, please feel free to participate in those events if you're max level to get the same blood that will also drop in the Shard of Decay.